top of page

 a.
 NO.

-The early believers used many more books that are not included in the Bible.
+The early believers utilized numerous books not found in the Bible.

-In 367 AD, Father Athanasius of the Catholic Church gathered together the books that the Catholic Church agreed should go into the Bible.
+In 367 AD, Father Athanasius of the Catholic Church selected the books that the Catholic Church agreed upon to make the Bible.

-In 400 AD, St. Jerome assembled and put together the first 66-book Bible.
+In 400 AD, St. Jerome placed them together as the first 66-book Bible.

 It was handwritten and not bound as a single tome like we see today.